By Jan Cheetham, Research and Instructional Technologies Consultant, DoIT

 LabArchives currently does not offer a way to browse through folders or pages chronologically.
 Therefore, you may want to use file-naming conventions for pages (and possibly, folders).
-Names should contain a project name, date, experiment identifier, etc. For more specific suggestions, see naming conventions in an ELN.
+Names should contain a project name, date, experiment identifier, etc. For more specific suggestions, see the University of Michigan’s recommendations for file-naming conventions in an ELN.
 It is also a good idea to use similar naming conventions for files you attach or link to in the ELN to make it easier to trace through versions and locate those with transformations.

 Documenting attached files

 In LabArchives, you upload and attach a single data file to an attachment entry on a page.
 The file can be of any type and up to 250 MB in size.
 The entry will display the name of the attached file and you can also enter a description with detailed information (metadata) about the file.
 When you upload a new version of the file to the same entry, LabArchives retains all prior versions and lets you revert back to older versions through the entry’s revision history.
 However, as noted below, only the most recent version is included in HTML export.
 Therefore, to ensure that all data files that you or someone else would need to reproduce your findings are archived both inside the ELN and in HTML exports, be sure to create a separate attachment entry for each essential file that needs to be retained in its original, unaltered form.
 Then, new versions of the data file (in which the original data are cleaned, transformed, analyzed, visualized, etc.) should be added to the ELN as one or more new entries.